 We note that the Government proposes using existing types of statutory instrument procedure but we take the view that it should be clarified whether this includes all the types of procedure detailed in, for example the Scotland Act 1998, Schedule 7.
 The use of a special scrutiny regime such as suggested by the House of Lords Constitution Committee should be further explored.
-We note paragraph 3.23 in the White Paper where room for negotiation between the Government and Parliament is specifically provided for as regards striking the best balance between the need for scrutiny and the need for speed.
+We note paragraph 3.23 in the Great Repeal bill White Paper where room for negotiation between the Government and Parliament is specifically provided for as regards striking the best balance between the need for scrutiny and the need for speed.
+Will these negotiations extend to the devolved jurisdictions?